Provisioning Users with SCIM

 SCIM defines a standard for exchanging identity information across different cloud app vendors.
 For example, with SCIM you can easily create, update, or remove user data at scale in your Cato account.

 User information is securely synced from your IdP to Cato to create users.
 Any changes to users details that were made in the IdP are reflected in Cato in near real time.
+For example, if an employee leaves a company, their account is removed from the company IdP.
+This change is synced with Cato and the user is deleted.

 Once a user is provisioned with SCIM they can be assigned a license and be included in policies.